janescorza/puppy-detector/README.md

 * **Mini-batch gradient descent** (Breaking data into smaller chunks): This enables faster updates and often improves generalization, as the model sees a more diverse set of examples in each iteration.

+### Update: New Kitty Identifier DLC! 🐈🐈‍⬛🐈🐈‍⬛🐈🐈‍⬛

+To further expand the capabilities of this project, I have added a new feature to identify not just puppies, but also kittens!
+The updated code can now **classify images kittens from a specific smaller dataset**.
+I have added this capability to show **how the core neural network architecture can be adapted and retrained to handle different types of image classification tasks**.
+And eventhough a classic neural network is not the optimal solution for complex image classification, this project is a very valuable learning resource to understand the fundamentals of neural network design and optimization.

+The kitty images are 48x48 pixels, which makes feature learning easier for a smaller network and **allows it to be trained on a laptop** and get very high precision (75-98.9%).
+To prevent overfitting, data augmentation or more input data would be a good improvement.

 ### 🐶💻🚀 Ready to Explore? 🐶💻🚀
 Then dive into the code, tweak it, break it, and learn from it.
 If you have questions, suggestions, or need clarification on any aspect, don't hesitate to reach out.
 Let's push the boundaries of what we can learn from neural networks, one line of code at a time!